fundapps/TechDocs/README.md

 The `dataProvider` _[optional]_ is an integer parameter that can be set if you need to select a specific data provider.
 Default value is `1` (Refinitiv).
 A list of all supported providers can be obtained from the [Available Nomenclatures](#available-nomenclatures-get-restapiv1nomenclatures) endpoint.

-The `copyDownParentInstrumentData` _[optional]_ _[bloomberg-only]_ is a boolean parameter that can be set if you find the Bloomberg component data not complete enough.
+The `copyDownParentInstrumentData` _[optional]_ is a boolean parameter that can be set if you find the Bloomberg component data not complete enough.
 Setting the value to `true` will copy all data from the parent instrument to the instrument of the component.
 The resulting component instrument will be Equity.
 Default value: `false`

 The `populateExecutionVenueWithMarket` _[optional]_ is a boolean parameter that can be set if you need to use your data provider's Market field to populate ExecutionVenue of your assets.
 Default value: `false`